haveno-dex/haveno-docs/docs/the-project/payment_methods/Verse.md

 #### What currencies are available for Verse?

-Verse supports the following currencies; EUR, SEK, HUF, DKK, PLN
+Verse supports the following currencies: EUR, SEK, HUF, DKK, PLN

 You can change between currencies in the your Verse account.
 Your default currency is decided by your phone number's country code.
 You can switch currencies every time you make a payment (the currency menu is right above the amount you are paying) and the change will be made immediately.